Yale-BIM/f21-assignments/assignment-3/README.md

     ```python
     # example warning
-    print("Warning: Target is behind the camera (z={})".format(z)) # z is the z coordinate for the target's center point relative to the camera frame
+    rospy.logwarn("Warning: Target is behind the camera (z={})".format(z)) # z is the z coordinate for the target's center point relative to the camera frame
     ```

+## Part IV.
+Making a fancier virtual camera
-- **III-6.** You will now modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it draws the true outline of the spherical target as seen by the camera.
-To this end, you should first compute a direction vector $`\bold{q'}`$ from the center of the target to the edge of the sphere seen by the camera.
+You will now modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it draws the true outline of the spherical target as seen by the camera.

+1. Copy your virtual_camera.py script into a new script called `fancy_virtual_camera.py`.
+The new script should be located within the `shutter_lookat/scripts` directory.

+2. Edit the name of your new node (e.g., in the `rospy.init_node()` function) and any other relevant documentation in your code to indicate that the program implements a fancier virtual camera for Shutter.

+Follow the questions/tasks below to modify the new node's `draw_image()` function to output a better image for your camera.

+### Questions

+- **IV-1.** To this end, you should first compute a direction vector $`\bold{q'}`$ from the center of the target to the edge of the sphere seen by the camera.
 Then, you will be able to draw the target's true shape by rotating the vector along a rotation axis in the direction of the target, and projecting the resulting points along the edge into the camera image.